ferus-web/bali/docs/MANUAL.md

 If the optimized code does not perform the same behaviour as the unoptimized code, that is a bug.
 You should probably report it to me after you're 100% sure that it isn't a problem on your part.

 ### Prelude
-Bali exposes two code generation optimizations as of right now:
+Bali exposes three code generation optimizations as of right now:
 - Loop Elider
 - Loop Allocation Eliminator
+- Return-value register scrubbing

 ### Loop Elision
 Say, we have some code like this (this is very stupid, most people don't write code like this):